stevedep/Netatmo_PPM_Hue/technical_documentation.md

 > **acessToken**: Refreshes the Netatmo token when its expired, else it used the already stored token.

-> **storeStationsData**: retreives and stores the Station data in a instance attribute.
+> **storeStationsData**: retreives and stores the Station data in an instance attribute.

 > **getCO2**: retreives the CO2 / PPM level for a given station (and module) by using the data that was retreived and stored by *storeStationsData*.